View Variables¶

 PromQL Query¶

-In PromQL queries, it is possible to write queries manually.
-By default, the queries use the selected time from the dashboard time widget and return the corresponding data values.
+PromQL queries support manually writing query statements.
+By default, it uses the time range selected in the dashboard time widget and returns corresponding data values.

 UI Query¶

-In UI queries, you cannot add a time range or configure cascade queries.
+In UI queries, you cannot add time ranges or configure cascade queries.

 Custom Query¶

-When it is necessary to configure two or more view variables, and the second view variable needs to be based on the query results of the first view variable for cascade queries, cascade queries can be used.
-Similarly, cascade queries can support cascade queries of multiple view variables.
+When configuring two or more view variables, and the second view variable depends on the result of the first view variable for联动查询, cascade queries can be used.
+Cascade queries can support multiple view variables' linked queries.

 Note: Cascade queries only support DQL statements for query configuration.